grinnell-cs/csc151-images/_eboards/eboard14.md

     * Since the parties have not come forward, I'll just remind them that the "I won't report you to the committee on academic standing" policy doesn't hold when I identify you.
-* I'm still waiting for a replacement hearing aid.
-Expect me to continue to exhibit difficulty hearing.
-(It's worse today because my other hearing aid didn't charge.
-I may ask those up front to help out.)
 * MP4 should be released tomorrow night.
 * Reminders:
     * If I don't respond on Teams within 12 hours (weekdays), feel free to DM me again.
-    * If I don't respond to email within 24 hours (weekdays), freel free to email me again.
+    * If I don't respond to email within 24 hours (weekdays), feel free to email me again.
+* Otter is fun!

 ### Token activities